Research by the Hans Böckler Foundation found that men and women with children use flexible working differently. Image: Daria Shevtsova from Pexels

 In the United States there is no national paid parental leave policy, and according to the OECD more than one in 10 Americans routinely work over 50 hours a week.
 A poll of 1,000 American workers found that two-thirds would be willing to trade a pay cut for greater flexibility and shorter hours.
 The same survey found that three-quarters of millennials considered work flexibility a key factor in evaluating potential employers.

-German policy-makers might be surprised at the latest survey results.
+German policy-makers might be surprised at the latest survey results about flexible working.
 The country’s 2015 New Reconciliation Memorandum was seen as a pioneering step to give working parents the right to work flexibly.
 Now the Social Democrats are pushing for a legal right to work from home.
-But whether that will result in a better balance for families, remains to be seen.
+But whether that will result in a better balance for families remains to be seen.